 KEXP: The Top 500 Songs in Modern Music History.

 Every now and again, a song will become popular even though it ends up being wildly misinterpreted.
 “The Pursuit of Happiness” by Kid Cudi is one such song.
 Kid Cudi is a rapper who released this song in 2009.
-The story of this song comes in three parts: 1- the song, itself, 2- the official video for the song, which is among the best I have ever seen at delivering the song’s intended message and, 3-the re-mix by popular DJ Steve Aoki which went a long way toward misrepresenting the song in the minds of its’ audience.
+The story of this song comes in three parts: the song, itself, the official video for the song (which is among the best I have ever seen at delivering the song’s intended message) and the re-mix by popular DJ Steve Aoki (which went a long way toward misrepresenting the song in the minds of its’ audience).

 First, the song.
 “The Pursuit of Happiness” is a warning disguised as a party anthem.
-Kid Cudi is a talented rapper but, he, also, suffered from addiction and from depression, social anxiety and a whole host of other mental health conditions.
-Writing and, by extension, rapping, became an early attempt by Cudi at achieving a level of contentment and inner peace that had eluded him for most of his life up until that point.
+Kid Cudi is a talented rapper but he also suffered from addiction and from depression, social anxiety and a whole host of other mental health conditions.
+Writing and rapping became an early attempt by Cudi at achieving a level of contentment and inner peace that had eluded him for most of his life up until that point.
 With early success came fame and notoriety.
 With attention, Cudi was forced to deal with his mental health issues and he did so by trying to cover them up with alcohol and drugs.
 In the end, he sought treatment of his own accord in rehab.
 This song describes that journey.
 However, in order to fully disclose the extent of his illness, Kid Cudi starts the song in party mode so that he can explain how that version of his public image was, in fact, fake.
-But, as a result of how the song starts, many folks have misinterpreted his intent and think that he is advocating a party-rich, self-indulgent lifestyle.
+But, as a result of how the song starts, many folks have misinterpreted his intent and think that he is advocating a rich, self-indulgent lifestyle.
 This misinterpretation is clearly seen in the re-mix by DJ Steve Aoki.

 While the words to the song are good enough to tell Cudi’s story of his descent into mental illness and addiction, it is really the video for this song that raises it to a whole other level.
 Earlier in this music series, I profiled a duo called MGMT.
-You may remember reading that post in which I described a movie called “Memento” which had won an Oscar for editing because of how it manipulated the story structure of the movie by making the story go forward by having it go backward.
-If you missed that post, the main thing to draw from it is that the two gentlemen of MGMT are very adept at telling stories via video about time loops.
-The video for “The Pursuit of Happiness” illustrates as well as any video I have ever seen, that feeling of being disconnected from others and being trapped within your own mind and thoughts.
+In that post I described a movie called “Memento”.
+This movie had won an Oscar for editing because of how it manipulated the movie by making the storyline go forward by having it go backward.
+If you missed that post, the main thing to draw from it is that the two gentlemen of MGMT are very adept at telling visual stories that play with the concept of tine.
+The video for “The Pursuit of Happiness” illustrates this as well as any video I have ever seen.
+It shows that feeling of being disconnected from others and of being trapped within your own mind and thoughts.
 Being in the clutches of a mental illness and/or an addiction is a form of losing control or, more specifically, of not being in control of your existence.
 “The Pursuit of Happiness” is a testimony about what it is like to just want to be happy but, being unable to know what that is like nor how to take the steps necessary to achieve it.
 The video is brilliant in placing us into Cudi’s mental headspace.
 Those who think that this song is a party anthem will find this video amusing.
 But, when you know what it is about, you will find the video jarring and lacking hopefulness.
 MGMT help provide the soundtrack, along with artists known as Ratatat.

 A link to the website for Kid Cudi can be accessed here.